Where can I obtain specific information about the criteria for Addictions Certification?

 Studies Certificate Program help me to obtain certification?

-Our Addiction Studies Certificate Program is approved by IAODAPCA and
+Our Addiction Studies Certificate Program is approved by IAODAPCA and will

-Program through Moraine Valley provides the student with the educational
+Studies Program through Moraine Valley provides the student with the educational

 for state certification.